Apollo-Level2-Web-Dev/batch-3-assignment-06/README.md

 ﻿![Assignment-6](./assets/banner.png)

+## **⚠️ Important: If you're finding the current assignment requirements too challenging or running into issues, you have the option to work on the [alternative assignment]([https://example.com](https://github.com/Apollo-Level2-Web-Dev/mern-last-game-batch-4-assignment-6)).
+Those who haven't started the current assignment yet can feel free to switch to this one. 🎯**

 # Assignment 6: Full-Stack Application 🎯

 Welcome to **Assignment 6**! 🎉 This is your final challenge in the series, focusing on refining your full-stack web application.
 In this assignment, you will optimize the performance, enhance security, and apply advanced techniques to ensure your project is production-ready.